Chile's first electric bus factory aims to ease fossil fuel dependency | Headlines

 Chile's first electric bus factory aims to ease fossil fuel dependency

-"Our goal is for state-of-the-art technology to be produced from Chile and that this technology can be used globally," said Felipe Ceballos, the company's general manager.
+The company hopes its efforts can help promote the industry outside of Chile.
+"Our goal is for state-of-the-art technology to be produced from Chile and that this technology can be used globally," said Felipe Cevallos, the company's general manager.

 - Country: